 On the Day of Atonement, we are to afflict our souls by fasting.
 We do no work, signifying that we did absolutely no work to attain our salvation.

 The sacrificial system of Leviticus typifies spiritual sacrifices which we perform under the New Covenant.
 The animal sacrifices focused on total commitment.

-John Ritenbaugh reminds us that mankind, created after the Godkind, has been given dominion or responsibility for the care of animal life, preserving and embellishing their environment, as God would take care of them.
-Our well-being is inextricably connected to our care of animals (Proverbs 12:20).
-By having Adam name the …
+Mankind has been given dominion or responsibility for the care of animal life, preserving and embellishing their environment, as God would take care of them.

 A future Millennial temple (described in Ezekiel 40—48) will contain some elements of the Old Covenant, including animal sacrifices and Levitical priests.